zeraphimGCash/K8S-Environment-Lab-Challenge/README.md

 Challenge:
 Create a deployment for production environment.
 Set also the replicas to 3.
 Kindly share the code as markdown file on github

-Files Included:
+🗄️ *Files Included:**
-- README.md: Contains the steps taken to finish the activity and the challenge question
+- `README.md`: Contains the steps taken to finish the activity and the challenge question
-- Proof.PNG: Proof of completing the activity
+- `Proof.PNG`: Proof of completing the activity
-- Terminal_Output.md: The terminal outputs from start to finish
+- `Terminal_Output.md`: The terminal outputs from start to finish

 ## Step 1: Creating a YAML for production environment